-St. Joseph’s Regional Medical Center has been listed as one of the 30 Most Nurse-Friendly Hospitals in the United States by “Top RN to BSN” a leading online information source for current and prospective nursing students.
+St. Joseph’s University Medical Center has been listed as one of the 30 Most Nurse-Friendly Hospitals in the United States by “Top RN to BSN” a leading online information source for current and prospective nursing students.

 Nursing Excellence Award – An annual award given during Nurses Week by the RN peers of the Nurse Practice Council to staff nurses who exemplify and consistently demonstrate evidence of high-quality practice, excellent outcomes and commitment to professional development.

 Daisy Foundation Award - A partnership with the Barnes Family’s foundation provides on-going recognition of the clinical skill and especially the compassion the St. Joseph’s nurses demonstrate at the bedside.
 Patients, families and co-workers nominate these nurses and winners are chosen quarterly by the Nurse Practice Council.

 RN STARS Program – A formal clinical ladder program to promote professional development of the direct care nurse.
 The program serves to define, develop, evaluate and reward various levels of clinical nursing expertise.

 A - Advancement of Practice through Quality

 National Nurses Week – An annual celebration in May recognizing St. Joseph’s nurses’ contribution, commitment and dedication to patients and families, the community, the organization and the professional nursing.